 - SKINN gifts its products to influencers with no obligation to post, creating an excellent opportunity for organic engagement.

 - 192% increase in sales

 - 19% increase in web traffic

-The brand identified over a hundred influencers who had well-aligned audiences and invited them to try some of SKINN’s products — and the results were astounding.
+The brand identified over a hundred influencers with well-aligned audiences and invited them to try some of SKINN’s products — and the results were astounding.

-For example, when a macro-influencer mentioned SKINN’s Luminous Skin Oil in their Stories late last year, the product saw a 192% jump in sales when compared to the prior month.
-Additionally, a recent seeding campaign for the Divine Elixir Firming Algae Facial Oil resulted in it becoming one of the brand’s top-performing products, despite it having been just one month since launch.
-Plus, compared to the previous year, the brand saw a 19% increase in web traffic, from social alone.
+For example, when a macro-influencer mentioned SKINN’s Luminous Skin Oil in their Stories late last year, the product saw a 192% jump in sales compared to the prior month.
+Additionally, a recent seeding campaign for the Divine Elixir Firming Algae Facial Oil made it one of the brand’s top-performing products despite being just one month since its launch.
+Plus, compared to the previous year, the brand saw a 19% increase in web traffic from social alone.

 - The winning strategy: Repurposing Content

 - Mejuri repurposes content created by its ambassador team on Pinterest to attract customers looking for similar aesthetics and drive them to its website.

 - The results: